21 Things To Do Around London Bridge With Kids

 The Tate Modern is a modern art museum located near London Bridge, and it is very family-friendly!

-They offer free activity sheets to keep kids entertained and also sometimes run play sessions, specifically aimed at children!
+They offer free activity sheets to keep kids entertained and also sometimes run play sessions, specifically aimed at children during the school holidays!

 You’ve probably heard of the Bank of England, but did you know they have their own museum?
 It is a free museum near London Bridge and is open to the public, Monday to Friday.